aws/aws-cdk/design/cdk-bootstrap.md

 * `--cloudformation-execution-policies`: allows specifying the ManagedPolicy ARN(s) that should be attached to the **CloudFormation Execution Role**.
   This option is required if `--trust` was passed.

+* `--monitored-environment`: allows you to explicitly add sts:SetSourceIdentity to the trust policies of all IAM roles.
+  This is required in order to allow the roles being assumend in monitored environments (disabled by default).

 ## Bootstrap resources version